poojk/text_similarity/README.md

 # Text Similarity

-Compares the similarity between two pieces of texts by using a metric.
+App that compares the similarity between two pieces of texts by using a metric.
 Exactly similar documents get a score of 1 and entirely dissimilar documents get a score of 0.
 So, the level of similarity lies in the range of 0-1.

 The metric that has been used to determine the level of similarity between texts is the "Cosine Similarity".